X

 1. Futuramo:

 To provide better details about bugs we use one tool to allow images that are nothing but Futuramo.
-It is a visual ticketing solution and offers business partners and collaborators to exchange ideas effectively.
+It is a visual ticketing solution and allows business partners and collaborators to exchange ideas effectively.
 Including time tracking, a slew of other modules can be provided by Futuramo.
 In this, we can add text as well as drawings to get better details about the bug.

 1. Fossil: